russsiq/domain-driven-hexagon/README.md

 - Use consistent structure across all logs.
 Each log line should represent one single event and can contain things like a timestamp, context, unique user id or correlation id and/or id of an entity/aggregate that is being modified, as well as additional metadata if required.
 - Use log managements systems.
 This will allow you to track and analyze logs as they happen in real-time.
 Here are some short list of log managers: [Sentry](https://sentry.io/for/node/), [Loggly](https://www.loggly.com/), [Logstash](https://www.elastic.co/logstash), [Splunk](https://www.splunk.com/) etc.
 - Send notifications of important events that happen in production to a corporate chat like Slack or even by SMS.
 - Don't write logs to a file from your program.
-Write all logs to [stdout](https://www.computerhope.com/jargon/s/stdout.htm) (to a terminal window) and let other tools handle writing logs to a file (for example [docker supports writing logs to a file](https://docs.docker.com/config/containers/logging/configure/)).
-Read more: [Why should your Node.js application not handle log routing?](https://www.coreycleary.me/why-should-your-node-js-application-not-handle-log-routing/)
+Write all logs to [stdout](https://www.computerhope.com/jargon/s/stdout.htm) (to a terminal window) and let other tools handle writing logs to a file (for example [docker supports writing logs to a file](https://docs.docker.com/config/containers/logging/configure/)). **Подробнее об этом**: [Why should your Node.js application not handle log routing?](https://www.coreycleary.me/why-should-your-node-js-application-not-handle-log-routing/)
 - Logs can be visualized by using a tool like [Kibana](https://www.elastic.co/kibana).

-Read more:
+**Подробнее об этом**:

 - [Make your app transparent using smart logs](https://github.com/goldbergyoni/nodebestpractices/blob/master/sections/production/smartlogging.md)